Emir Sinanović

-Emir Sinanović (born 24 October 1988) is a Bosnian–Swiss footballer, who currently plays for Rothrist.
+Emir Sinanović (born 24 October 1988) is a retired Bosnian–Swiss footballer.

+Career

 Club career

 After playing at the highest level in Switzerland with Aarau, he had two spells with Baden and played for FC Naters and Young Fellows Juventus.

 Sinanović also played for lower league sides Muri and Schötz and he joined Rothrist in summer 2020.
+He ended his career in 2023 at FC Suhr.

+Coaching career

+After retiring from football at the end of the 2022-23 season, Sinanović started his coaching career at SC Schöftland, where he was appointed assistant coach.